The Future Of Telehealth

 The same article found that emergency room physicians used telemedicine solutions to communicate with other healthcare professionals and specialists.
 This is another fantastic benefit to the technology that is rarely discussed—it allows for a less encumbered exchange of resources and information.

 Use cases might also include physicians whose patients could not physically see them.
 In these cases, it might be a patient who got sick while traveling or one who lived in a rural location and could not travel to the physician’s location for a visit.
 In rural locations, there can also be a lack of providers in the nearby area which may mean that patients would see their doctors less frequently because the travel time was cumbersome.
-Telemedicine gives people in these positions options that allow for better well care and overall health outcomes.
+Telemedicine technology gives people in these positions options that allow for better well care and overall health outcomes.

-Rural locations are not the only areas that can benefit from the addition of telemedicine to a practice.
+Rural locations are not the only areas that can benefit from the addition of telemedicine solution to practice.
 Many people who live within travel distance find the option for virtual visits is convenient to schedule and attend.
 These visits might be additional checkups or due to some current illness.
 Parents find these visits to be amazingly beneficial to reassure them that their child’s illness or health issues are within normal measurements.
 New parents are notorious for calling pediatricians and taking their children in more than is necessary.
-While there is nothing wrong with being careful, a telemedicine approach to these situations can both reassure the parent and save time and cost for the practice and patient.
+While there is nothing wrong with being careful, a telehealth approach to these situations can both reassure the parent and save time and cost for the practice and patient.

 As the COVID-19 cases increased and virtual visits became more commonplace, a unique thing happened.
-Physicians who were reticent to adopt telehealth technology began seeing great benefits and really enjoying the process.
+Physicians who were reticent to adopt telemedicine technology began seeing great benefits and really enjoying the process.
 Many physicians who had never used telehealth solutions believed that it could not be as thorough as in-person visits.
 After all, there are so many things that physicians might need to see in person and lab results are necessary for certain diagnoses.

 Telehealth solutions are like any other tool available to the medical community—there is a time and place for its use.
-Telemedicine can be a great support and supplement for ongoing care for chronic patients.
+Telemedicine software can be a great support and supplement for ongoing care for chronic patients.
 It can be an emergency use solution for physicians to get a second opinion or for healthcare professionals to help treat a patient that is too far away physically.

 Recent rules and acts supporting the use of telemedicine